• Home:

 By doing this, you greatly improve your accuracy.

-How Do You Tie a Helicopter Rig?
+How to Tie a Helicopter Rig:

 This question was asked by Gray, who wanted to know how to tie a Helicopter Rig.